hgducharme/SQL-Basics/basic_select_statements/README.md

 ### Combing Two Relations:

-Now let’s create a query that combines two relations, such as finding movie titles, mID's and the rating that the movie recieved.
+Now let’s create a query that combines two relations, such as finding movie titles, mID's and the rating that the movie received.
 We’re now involving the `Movie` table, and the `Review` table.

 Combining relations looks like this: